joesingo/truthdiscovery/notes/algorithm-details.md

 # Overview

-Modelling truth-discovery problem as finding the values of variables X1...Xn given claimed values v1...vn for each sources will henceforth be referred to as *variables idea*.
+Modelling truth discovery problem as finding the values of variables X1...Xn given claimed values v1...vn for each sources will henceforth be referred to as *variables idea*.